makersacademy/rps-challenge/docs/review.md

 Long `if` and `elsif` trees are very difficult to read and nested `if` statements require too much working memory for a reader to quickly scan.

-There are a number of approaches to the game logic of Rock Paper Scissors,  e.g.:
+There are a number of approaches to the game logic of rock paper scissors,  e.g.:

 - Use a hash to map the rules: